tefl certification

 2. Taking a TEFL Course with No Live Practice Teaching (Practicum)

+Why is a practicum so important for professional-level TEFL courses?
 Taking a course that incorporates live practice teaching with actual ESL students is critical for two reasons:

 Reputable TEFL Courses: